-At December 31, 2016, the carrying amount of the Airport's deposits was \$405,703 and the bank balance was \$402,352.
-Of these bank balances, the Airport was under collateralized by \$75,978 to have pledges of securities equal to 110% of the deposits not covered by insurance or bonds.
-The remaining bank balances were covered by Federal Depository Insurance and securities held by the pledging financial institutions' agents in the government's names.
+At December 31, 2017, the carrying amount of the Airport's deposits was \$626,086 and the bank balance was \$623,812.
+The bank balance was covered by Federal Depository Insurance and securities held by the pledging financial institutions' agents in the government's names.

-B. INVESTMENTS
+B. Investments